Written by

 A shower is an apparatus that allows you to stand under a stream of clean water.
 A bathtub is a large basin that can hold a large amount of clean water that you can soak your body into.
 This is, in a nutshell, the essential difference between a shower and a bath but as you’ll see, there’s a little more to unpack as we dive deeper into it.

-Related article: 11 different types of baths - the pros and cons
+Related article: Different types of baths and their pros and cons

 Whether a bath or shower uses more water can depend on several factors (like how much you fill the tub or how long you take to shower).
 However, baths almost always use more water.